haizhu12/Local-Guidance-Edit/README.md

 ## Evaluation

-To generate plots like the ones in Figures 8 and 10 in the paper, run the following command:
+To generate plots like the ones in Figures x in the paper, run the following command:

 ```
 python metrics/compute_metrics.py --ckpt /path/to/your/model.ckpt